Hnivan urban hromada

 Hnivan urban hromada is a territorial hromada (municipality) in the Vinnytsia region of Ukraine.
 The administration of the hromada is located in the city of Hnivan.
-It was created on 22 November 2016 through the merger of Hnivan city council with the Demydivka village council.
-On 25 October 2020 the municipality incorporated the villages of Hryzhyntsi, Mohylivka, Demydivka, Selyshche, Urozhaine, Voroshylivka, Mayaniv, Borskiv, Potoky and Ryzhavka.
+It was created on 22 November 2016 through the merger of the Hnivan city council with the Demydivka village council.
+On 25 October 2020 the municipality incorporated the villages of Hryzhyntsi, Mohylivka, Demydivka, Selyshche, Urozhaine, Voroshylivka, Maianiv, Borskiv, Potoky and Ryzhavka.
 The hromada is divided into 4 starosta districts.
 Population: